 What Are the Most Common Types of Data Masking?

-Data masking is a type of data access control that changes sensitive information in a data set by replacing it with fake but convincing versions of the original data.
-Given the widespread necessity for sensitive data protection, data masking must be adaptable to any data environment.
+Given the necessity for sensitive data protection, data masking must be adaptable to any data architecture.
 Regardless of the size, purpose, or tools in your data stack, there is a type of data masking that fits your use case.
-Each of these types of masking possesses its own strengths, and by examining each you can decide which is best suited for your organization’s needs.

 Here are some of the most common types of data masking: